dotnet/docs/docs/ai/conceptual/zero-shot-learning.md

 ### Caveats

-- Example-based learning doesn’t work well for complex reasoning tasks.
+- Example-based learning doesn't work well for complex reasoning tasks.
 However, adding instructions can help address this.
 - Few-shot learning requires creating lengthy prompts.
 Prompts with large number of tokens can increase computation and latency.
 This typically means increased costs.
 There's also a limit to the length of the prompts.
 - When you use several examples the model can learn false patterns, such as "Sentiments are twice as likely to be positive than negative."